Luna-64/wii-homebrew/docs/letterbomb.md

 # Letterbomb

-?> For English support, you can ask for assistance on the Discord server [here](https://discord.gg/QvGQqx8Mns)

 !> Please note that modding your Wii does not come with a warranty, and we cannot be held responsible for any damage that may occur to your Wii during the process.

 # Running the Exploit